carlosrah/red-tide-hobo-surfer/README.md

 ## Usage

-Clone this repo into your Rails application directory and run the following:
+Clone this repo into your development directory and run the following:

 ```bash
 $ vagrant up